AdrianaCeric/first-react-app/README.md

 <img src="dish.PNG"></img>
 <br><br>

+### What are React Hooks?? ⚓
+In React, hooks are simply methods that allow you to create React Components without writing a class.
+This alleviates the need for constructors, and the annoying `this.` that you have to append to any property of the class.

 ### create-react-app
 Makes a new single page app in React
 1. Make sure to have Node or npm installed.
 Type `npm -v` to check it's existence and version.